Fall 2009 Courses

 Jim Fink graduated from Drexel University with a B.S. in physics (1963) and earned an M.S. in mathematics (1965) and a Ph.D. in mathematics (1967) from Stanford University.
 Before coming to Gettysburg in 1992, Jim spent 19 years at the University of Pittsburgh and 6 years at Butler University (Indianapolis).
 His professional interests include differential equations, numerical analysis, and dynamical systems.
 He has published 38 articles, co-edited a research textbook, and serves on the editorial board of a mathematics journal.

-Jim retired in December of 2003 but regularly continues to teach a course.
-He has many interests including various outdoor activities, traveling, reading, and, of course, good food and fine wine.
+Jim has many interests including various outdoor activities and sports, traveling, reading, and, of course, good food and fine wine.

 See Jim's curriculum vitae for further details about his academic history.